DumplingIsNice/2020-energy-monitor-project-team02-mirror/Presentation/SCRIPT.md

 # Slide 2: Analog (2) (2m 15s)
 Hao

-- We had developed a peak detector that triggers on waveform peaks.
+- We developed a peak detector that samples a voltage when an interrupt is triggered.
 The signal from this circuit will help us identify peaks and perform power calculations in our microcontroller.
 This arises from the limitation of sampling and the quantified representation of the signal.

 # Slide 3: Digital (1)
 Krithik